75 Macro-Friendly Foods (with a Printable List)

 3. Scan coupons and deals ahead of time: Most stores have online coupons and other deals that you can take advantage of if you do a bit of homework in advance.
 Also, join your store’s loyalty department to ensure you get insider deals.

 4. Plan meals in advance: Many people on the macro diet prep meals in advance so that they consistently hit their nutrient targets.
-Meal prepping can help you to save money as well if you buy in bulk and shop store sales.
+Meal prepping can help you save money as well if you buy in bulk and shop during store sales.
 But even if you don’t prep meals in advance, simply making a general plan for meals is smart.
 For example, you might roast a chicken on Sunday, then use chicken leftovers for tacos and soup later in the week.

 5. Bag your own groceries: Bring your own bags (it’s environmentally friendly!) and bag your groceries according to where they will be stored at home.
-It’ll help you to save time when you get home.
+It’ll help you save time when you get home.

 Previous